OpenElectionData/catco-guide/_guide/8-is-it-working.en.md

 Most social media platforms have some kind of free, built-in analytics platform.
 You can dig into other analytics options and see what’s available to you to measure.
 Play around with what’s available, research what each number means, and decide which ones are important to track over time.

 Some strategies may require metrics that don’t exist easily on one platform but are a good measure of success: number of times quoted in the media, number of attendees at an event, number of off-the-record meetings with reporters, number of times a donor replied to an email with feedback, trends in public opinion, etc. All those may be the truer measure of your success, rather than reach on Facebook.
 Think critically about what is a meaningful measurement of your goal and track that, even if it is not the easiest metric available.

+## A/B Testing

+As you use metrics to learn what works and is most effective at meeting your goals, you may want to integrate an A/B testing plan into some or all of your communications.
+A/B testing means trying two different subject lines, contents, graphics, tones, messages, etc. to random subsets of similar audiences to see which they respond to best.

+For example, you could send an email with a red call-to-action button at the very top of the email to half of your list and one without the button to the other half.
+After a day or so, compare click-through rates of both tests -- were people who received the button email more likely to click-through?
+If so, you may want to include a red call-to-action button in all your emails as a best practice to increase engagement with your emails.
+Or you may want to test a red call-to-action button against a blue call-to-action button in your next email and learn from that.

+A/B testing can help you refine the effectiveness of your message, appeals, subject lines, tone, and design over time on email, websites, and social media.
+It does require careful tracking of results and integrating lessons learned and new best practices into future communications for maximum impact.